 If you have seen the previous instalments, you will generally know what to expect- fast cars and insane, outrageous amounts of unrealistic action, which is mostly laughable.
 The film’s plot gets underway quickly and even introduces new elements to the franchise that audiences have never seen before, including flashbacks and dream sequences that provide greater detail and back story to leading characters.

 The action, as stated above, is just downright crazy but fun.
 The stunts continue to impress and shock viewers with over the top action sequences, especially whenever the crew are driving fast cars.
 Sure, just about every moment is unbelievable in every way possible.
 Still, the latest instalment does not take itself seriously, and at points throughout the film, the characters even question how they are still alive given everything they have been through.

-Overall, fans of the franchise will know in advance what to expect with this instalment- fast cars, thin plot, insane and unrealistic action sequences while remaining entertaining and brainlessly fun.
+Overall, fans of the franchise will know in advance what to expect with this instalment- fast cars, a thin plot, and insane and unrealistic action sequences while remaining entertaining and brainlessly fun.
 The film successfully brings familiar faces to the screen and even introduces new characters who are also enjoyable to see.
-It is undoubtedly the next level when it comes to action, and the series proves yet again it can do anything wild to surprise its audiences.
-Unfortunately, the plot feels vague and crazy with questionable continuity, but let us face it, most people are not watching this film for the story.
-Fans should also stay for the end credits as they will be greeted with a furious moment which I found pretty positive.
-Fast & Furious 9 (2021) is Now Available on 4K UHD, Blu-ray & DVD!
+It is undoubtedly the next level in action, and the series proves yet again it can do anything wild to surprise its audiences.
+Unfortunately, the plot feels vague and crazy with questionable continuity, but let us face it: most people are not watching this film for the story.
+Fans should also stay for the end credits as they will be greeted with a furious moment, which I found pretty positive.